 Taste: ripe fruit has a watermelon taste.
 The sugar content is similar to that of well-ripened figs.

-Harvest season: the fruits ripen in August.
-The stem does not bleed white sap when the fruit is picked fully ripe.
+Harvest season: the stem does not bleed white sap when the fruit is picked fully ripe.
 Fruit ripens on the tree individually, not all at once, and does not ripen further once picked.

 Yield: medium, regular yields if pollenizer is nearby.
 The Che begin to bear at an early age.
 The tree tends to drop ripening fruit when very young but gets better at retention with age.